christoskechagias/xaar/README.md

 Xaar also includes an advanced admin dashboard that enables administrators to manage the product inventory, view the order list, and monitor ongoing transactions.
 This was achieved by implementing a custom backend using NodeJS, which interfaces with the MongoDB database and provides a RESTful API for the frontend to consume.

-The frontend of Xaar was built using ReactJS, which provides a powerful and flexible framework for building modern web applications.
-The codebase was structured using best practices such as component-based architecture, separation of concerns, and modularity, which makes it easy to maintain and extend over time.

-Overall, Xaar is a high-quality ecommerce site that showcases the power and potential of modern web development technologies.
-It combines a fast, responsive frontend with a powerful, scalable backend to provide a seamless experience for customers and administrators alike.

 ![xaar](https://user-images.githubusercontent.com/70820055/169712427-3979d61c-dbfe-4ef8-bc91-562df6cce9b3.gif)

 https://xaar.herokuapp.com